 What Is Hypnotherapy?

-- Using all this information, the person will then work with the therapist to create hypnotic suggestions and a plan of treatment that will best support anxiety relief.
+The therapist and client work together to identify triggers that precede anxiety episodes, noting any associated physical and emotional symptoms.
+Using this information, the person will then work with the therapist to create hypnotic suggestions and a plan of treatment that will best support anxiety relief.

 Post Hypnotic Suggestions

-Anchoring is a technique that effectively teaches a person how to create their own positive triggers for more desirable outcomes.
-While in trance, a person will be guided into a state where they feel relaxed, safe, and at ease.
-They will then be instructed to create an “anchor” to those feelings.
-This can be a phrase, a specific place, or a physical gesture such as pressing the thumb and forefinger together.
-Through physical and mental association, they are then able to enter the desired state whenever the chosen anchor is activated in the future.
+Anchoring is a technique that teaches a person how to create positive triggers for more desirable outcomes.
+While in a trance, a person will be guided into a state where they feel relaxed, safe, and at ease.
+The hypnotherapist will instruct them to create an “anchor” to these calm feelings, like a phrase, specific place, or physical gesture.
+The client can then enter the desired state whenever the chosen anchor is activated in the future.

 Memory Regression

-Often, chronic anxiety and phobias have their source in memories of past events.
+Often, chronic anxiety and specific phobias stem from memories of past events.
 In hypnosis, it is possible to revisit those memories with better resources.
-For example, a person who is anxious or phobic around dogs may remember they were bitten by a dog when they were a child.
-In the trance state, they can re-experience the event with the full knowledge that they survived, that they are now more capable of protecting themselves as adults, and that not all dogs are a threat.
+For example, a person who is anxious or phobic around dogs may remember bad experiences from childhood.
+In the trance state, they can re-experience the event knowing they are capable of protecting themselves as adults, and that not all dogs are a threat.

 Hypnosis for Anxiety Techniques